 The Palacio de Monserrate:

 The Monserrate Palace is located 4 km from the historic center of Sintra.
 It combines multiple architectural styles (Arabic, gothic and Indian) and shouldn’t be overlooked when visiting Sintra.
 The palace itself is not very big, but the rooms themselves are worth exploring.
 And it’s not just the palace that makes this place worth a visit!
-The botanical garden surrounding the palace is one of the most beautiful Romantic landscapes ever created in Portugal with plant species from all over the world, lakes and waterfalls.
+The botanical garden surrounding it, is one of the most beautiful Romantic landscapes ever created in Portugal with plant species from all over the world, lakes and waterfalls.
 In 2013, the Park of Monserrate was distinguished with a European Garden Award for “Best Development of a Historic Park or Garden”.

 But maybe the best thing about the Monserrate palace is the fact that it’s so much less touristic than the ones closer to the center of Sintra!